Durham, England: Durham Amateur Rowing Club

 Durham Amateur Rowing Club, DARC, operates out of a purpose-built community clubhouse on the River Wear which opened in 2007:

 Durham Amateur Rowing Club is one of the country's oldest clubs (founded in 1860) and lies at the end of Green Lane in Durham, occupying a tranquil setting on the River Wear.

 The club takes part in the government scheme playing for success where it uses sport to combine rowing, science, computers and video to help boost literacy and numeracy.

-Durham University rowing
+University rowing

-Durham University rowing is divided into two sections: Durham University Boat Club and Durham College Rowing, the latter comprises 16 college boat clubs.
+University rowing is divided into two sections: Durham University Boat Club and Durham College Rowing; the latter comprises 16 college boat clubs.

 Regattas and head races

 The River Wear is host to a number of regattas and head races throughout the year.
 These include:

 the Novice Cup, Wear Long Distance Sculls and Senate Cup in November and December; Durham Small Boats Head in February; Durham City Regatta in May; Durham Regatta and Admiral's Regatta in June; and Durham Primary Regatta in September.